Senchal Wildlife Sanctuary

 Senchal Wildlife Sanctuary was set up in 1915 in the Darjeeling District of West Bengal, India.

+History

+Senchal Wildlife Sanctuary was established in 1915.

 Geography

-Senchal Wildlife Sanctuary is one of the oldest wildlife sanctuaries of India and covers an area of 38.6 km2.
+Senchal Wildlife Sanctuary covers an area of 38.6 km2.
 The elevation ranges from 1500 to 2600 m.

 Ecology

-The sanctuary consists of compactly blended natural and human-made forests.
-Oak is the most represented, followed by Kapasi, Katus, Kawla, Champ..
+Senchal Wildlife Sanctuary consists of natural and human-made forests.
+Oak is the most represented, followed by Kapasi, Katus, Kawla, Champ.

 In 2022, a Satyr tragopan was sighted.

 Tourism

 Darjeeling's first cycle-only trail was opened in the park in January 2017.